Research Group Alumni

 Quazi Rasool completed his Ph.D. in 2018.
 His thesis research developed parametric and mechanistic models of the emissions of reactive nitrogen species from soils.
 Quazi earlier received his M.S. degree from India Institute of Technology - Kanpur.
-Quazi now works for the University of North Carolina at Chapel Hill.
+Dr. Rasool now works for the Pacific Northwest National Laboratory.

 Brian Strasert completed his M.S. in 2017, modeling the air quality and health impacts of power plant emissions in Texas.
 Brian earlier received his B.S. in Civil and Environmental Engineering from Rice University.
-Brian now works for GSI Environmental.
+Brian now works for DEKRA North America.

 Wei Tang completed his Ph.D. in 2014.
 His research focused on inverse modeling of nitrogen oxide emissions incorporating satellite data.
-Wei is now an associate professor at the Chinese Research Academy of Environmental Sciences.
+Dr. Tang is now an associate professor and the director of the Center for Air Quality Modeling and Forecasting at the Chinese Research Academy of Environmental Sciences.

 Benjamin Lash completed his M.S. in 2014.
 His research focused on modeling soil nitrogen.

 Antara Digar completed her Ph.D. in 2012.
 Her research focused on characterizing the uncertainty of atmospheric response to emissions changes and associated health impacts.
-Antara now works for Intel.
+Dr. Digar now works for Meta.